 In adults, several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

 Black sole is a highly esteemed fish, sought after by fish food enthusiasts.
 It is available year-round; best during the coldest months of the year.
-It caught with bottom trawls and marketed fresh and frozen; sold whole or top skinned or as skinless, boneless fillets.
+It is caught with bottom trawls and marketed fresh and frozen; sold whole or top-skinned or as skinless, boneless fillets.

 If you buy whole fish; its skin is slimy and sticky.
 Try to buy filleted instead and keep the bones and head to make fish stock.
 Better cook it fresh since sole, being a non-oily fish, dry early.